rostikrode/108-leonard-website/README.md

 * press
 * implement flow
-* replace all document instances with ref
-  * Carousel.js mostly done (2 more nav-subnav-items left)
-  * all other pages
 * more tests for all other main pages
 * more info on and program cms popup